badsyntax/SassBeautify/README.md

 2. Run the following `echo $PATH`
 3. Copy the entire PATH and add this to the package 'path' setting.

+### Compatibility with RubyInstaller

+During the install process, there should be an option to add ruby to your environment PATH.
+Ensure this option is selected.

 ## Issues

-This plugin should work on Linux (tested on Ubuntu 12.04), Windows (tested on Windows 7) and OSX (tested on 10.5.7).
+This plugin should work on Linux (tested on Ubuntu 12.04), Windows (tested on Windows 7/8) and OSX (tested on 10.5.7).
 Please [create an issue](https://github.com/badsyntax/SassBeautify/issues) if you find it doesn't work as expected on your setup.

+## Thanks

+Thank you to all the people who have tested and reported issues.
+A special thanks to [@WilliamVercken](https://github.com/WilliamVercken) and [@scotthovestadt](https://github.com/scotthovestadt).

 ## License